yeabu369/yeabu369/README.md

 ## I'm a 💻 Engineer!!

-- 🌱 I’m currently using Java 😁
+- 🌱 I’m currently using Java 😁 and Typescript
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2025 Goals: Test in Production